kovaacs/PWABuilder/apps/blog/src/posts/new-report-card/new-report-card.md

   - pwabuilder.com
 ---

 Today marks a big day in the history of the PWABuilder site.
 Over the past decade the PWABuilder team has been constantly iterating on our site’s user experience and user interface.
-It’s has been our mission to ensure that PWA developers have all the resources and tools at their fingertips to deliver high quality experiences to their customers across a variety of platforms and devices.
+It has been our mission to ensure that PWA developers have all the resources and tools at their fingertips to deliver high quality experiences to their customers across a variety of platforms and devices.

 Today with our refreshed experience we are one step closer to our goal of helping developers ship high-quality experiences to their customers.